Instructions on how to rehydrate your dehydrated starter

 Wooden spoon

-Room-temperature water (filtered or distilled).
+Room-temperature water (filtered if possible)

 Instructions: